AAHS Used Book Sale – March 14th and 15th

 Emily Thurman (Arizona State University) – An Analysis of Spondylus Distribution in the Phoenix Basin – $1400.00.

-Ismael Sanchez-Morales (Arizona Museum of Natural History – Analysis of the Archaic and Early Agriculture Period Components from El Fin del Mundo.
-Middle and Late Holocene pre-sedentary Occupations of the Sonoran Desert of NW Mexico – $1400.
+Ismael Sanchez-Morales (Arizona Museum of Natural History – Typological analysis of the Archaic and later projectile point components from the Sonoran Desert sites of El Fin del Mundo and El Gramal, Northwest Mexico– $1400.

 Jose Vivero Miranda (Unversity of Oklahoma) – Guasave, México: A contention point between Mesoamérica and the Greater Southwest “Excavation-Lab Stages – $1400.00.